-Humanitarian support to Rohingya refugees and host communities includes food assistance, nutrition, clean water, sanitation, healthcare services, education, shelter, and increased protection for the most vulnerable groups.
+Humanitarian support to Rohingya refugees and host communities in Cox’s Bazar includes food assistance, nutrition, clean water, sanitation, healthcare services, education, shelter, camp management and increased protection for the most vulnerable groups.
 In Bhasan Char, the EU has been supporting food assistance, nutrition and protection interventions.

-When severe floods submerged large regions of north-east and northern Bangladesh in June, the EU swiftly mobilised an additional €1.4 million for emergency relief assistance.
-The aid helped affected and displaced people in the worst-hit regions and was channeled through EU humanitarian partners on the ground.
+When severe floods submerged large regions of north-east and northern Bangladesh in June 2022, the EU swiftly mobilised an additional €1.4 million for emergency relief assistance.
+The aid, channeled through EU humanitarian partners on the ground, helped affected and displaced people in the worst-hit regions.

 Disaster preparedness, disaster risk reduction and resilience remain key priority areas for the EU in Bangladesh.

 The EU helps communities at risk from natural hazards, supporting early warning systems and early action in highly flood-prone and cyclone-prone areas, as well as landslide-affected areas.
 In addition, we support disaster preparedness in congested urban settings such as Dhaka, including through the involvement of the private sector.

 EU humanitarian aid provides life-saving support to almost 1 million Rohingya refugees living in the camps and settlements in Cox’s Bazar and Bhasan Char.
 Vulnerable host communities in Cox’s Bazar are also benefiting of the EU aid.

 Facts & figures